Douglas man killed in Reno collision

 A Topaz Ranch Estates man was identified as the victim in a fatal collision that occurred in Reno on Sunday.

-Korbin Preston, 20, was killed in the 4:43 a.m. collision on Interstate 580 near Moana Lane after the Jeep Grand Cherokee he was driving.
+Korbin Preston, 20, was killed in the 4:43 a.m. collision on Interstate 580 near Moana Lane after the Jeep Grand Cherokee he was driving was hit.

 A woman in the Jeep with him was taken for treatment with life-threatening injuries.